Tinkerforge/doc/en/source/Kits/WeatherStation/CSharpToButtonControl.rst

 	Timer timer = new Timer(Update, null, TimeSpan.Zero, TimeSpan.FromSeconds(1));

-and put the measurements in a queue so we can later analyze it:
+and put the measurements in a queue so we can later analyze them:

 .. code-block:: csharp